We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 A rifle shot takes a fraction of a second.
 It’s the fastest part of a mountain hunt, but only a sliver of what makes a mountain hunter successful.
 There’s much more time, effort, and cash spent to get you to this point, but it’s also critical to make the shot when it matters.
 That’s why we’re out here, after all.
 Choke at the most inopportune moment, and all your dreams and efforts will be for nothing.

 We always want to make the first shot count, and the stakes are high on a rugged, backcountry, mountain hunt.
 It’s not like chasing pronghorn, where if you miss or bust an antelope, you just go find another one.
-If that first bullet misses, or worse, strikes the animal too far back and only cripples it, the hunt can turn into a negative experience quickly.
+If that first bullet misses, or worse, only cripples it, the hunt can turn into a negative experience quickly.
 You might not get another round off in time before losing sight of the animal, and that will leave you with a bad taste in your mouth for years—you may never get over it.

-Shooting your rifle accurately in the mountains when the pressure is on takes the right rifle platform and practice.
-Fortunately, there are things you can do to help ensure your first pull of the trigger results in a hike with a heavy pack—and not the walk of shame.
+Shooting your rifle accurately in the mountains when the pressure is on takes a suitable rifle, but practice and executing good shooting fundamentals is even more important.
+Fortunately, there are things you can do to help ensure your first pull of the trigger results in carrying a heavy pack back to camp—and not the walk of shame.

 In the mountains, more bells and whistles on your rifle translates to more weight to carry, so you will often find the most ideal rifles are lightweight and simple.
 A 12-pound chassis rifle with a high-powered optic and an Atlas bipod is going to be an easier gun to shoot accurately than a lightweight mountain rifle, but it’s hell to carry.
 Even on a bench rest, some of the lighter rifles are challenging to shoot, as their lack of mass weight makes them much more susceptible to human error.
 So, you have to get plenty comfortable with lightweight guns before the hunt.
 Everything becomes more important when you’re shooting a lighter rifle: position, grip, breathing, and the rest all factor in.
 You also need to consider the cold vs. warm bore impact shift, and how quickly the pencil-thin barrels will heat up, which causes projectiles to become less accurate.